LineageOS/android_art/test/README.chroot.md

     * Note: This currently fails on test `test-art-target-gtest-image_space_test{32,64}` when using the full AOSP tree (b/119815008).
-        * Workaround: Run `make clean-oat-host` before the build step (`art/tools/buildbot-build.sh --target -j40`) above.
+        * Workaround: Run `m clean-oat-host` before the build step (`art/tools/buildbot-build.sh --target -j40`) above.
     * Note: The `-j` option is not honored yet (b/129930445).
 8. Run ART run-tests: